Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Enzyme.md

 - Temperature
 - pH
 - Enzyme concentration
+- Cofactor concentration
 - Substrate concentration
 - Inhibitor type and concentration if present

 ## Inhibition

+Process of preventing an enzyme from working

+> [!abstract] Negative feedback inhibition
+> Mechanism where the final product inhibits one of its enzymes
+> Naturally maintains the amount of product at a certain level

 ### Reversibility